Loot: The Dublin concept store on how to shop vintage in Ireland

 Served with soba noodles, this Japanese-inspired crusted salmon dish from Dr Joanna McMillan is healthy, nutritious and super-tasty.

 I’m a huge salmon lover, so I’m always looking for new ways to prepare and serve it.
 Here, I’ve teamed it with nori, and its salty sea flavour works perfectly with the succulent rich fish.
-Then served on a fresh, ginger-flavoured bed of soba noodles as the smart carb and a gorgeous mix of veggies.
+It’s served on a fresh, ginger-flavoured bed of soba noodles as the smart carb and a gorgeous mix of veggies.

 Serves 4